Product

 Here’s where enlisting the help of designers can work wonders.
 If you have a fledgling design team already, great!
 If not, get hold of an experienced hands-on Principal Designer who will essentially be responsible for the core product design thinking along with you, as you define the functionality, concept-testing objectives, and scope for the MVP.

 Where to start?
-Ask any designer and they will say, start with discovery.
-Grab a stack of post-its, and markers, walk up to a whiteboard, and begin with sense-making.
+Ask any designer, and they will say to start with discovery.
+Grab a stack of post-its and markers, walk up to a whiteboard, and begin with sense-making.

 1. Articulating our vision, mission, and values

-2. Development of the branding and visual identity system that you see today on our new website is a parallel activity.
+2. The development of the branding and visual identity system that you see today on our new website is a parallel activity.

 4. Early product concepts, task flows, and UI prototyping.

 We enlisted participation from 1, then 3, and eventually from 12 CFOs for conducting weekly remote co-design sessions with them.
-We gathered crucial insights about finance processes like accounts payables, expense processing, and procure to pay.
+We gathered crucial insights about finance processes like Accounts Payable (AP), expense processing, and Procure-to-Pay (P2P).
 Together, we delved deep into how finance operations differ in different organizational contexts.
-We learned about business logic, task flows, finance roles and their needs, the importance of control, audits, and compliance from a CFO’s standpoint, and in turn, we demonstrated through our designs how AI can transform finance operations with natively developed AI assistants to bring new strategic advantages for their companies if they choose to adopt AI-led automation.
-We showed them how invoice processing, and accruals, can be completely automated, how analytics can be accessed instantly through a conversational AI chatbot, and how it all can be configured to suit their specific business needs.
+We learned about business logic, task flows, finance roles and their needs, the importance of control, audits, and compliance from a CFO's standpoint, and in turn, we demonstrated through our designs how AI can transform finance operations with natively developed AI assistants to bring new strategic advantages for their companies if they choose to adopt AI-led automation.
+We showed them how invoice processing and accruals can be completely automated, how analytics can be accessed instantly through a conversational AI chatbot, and how it all can be configured to suit their specific business needs.

-In parallel, the product and design team continued to refine, and sharpen the way our value proposition was being articulated and product described on our new website.
-It wasn’t easy and it’s still hard to explain the difference between AI-led automation and traditional finance automation.
+In parallel, the product and design team continued to refine and sharpen the way our value proposition was being articulated and the product described on our new website.
+It wasn't easy, and it's still hard to explain the difference between AI-led automation and traditional finance automation.

-At last count, we had 70 plus video recordings of the co-design and review sessions, amassing a ton of feedback.
+At last count, we had 70+ video recordings of the co-design and review sessions, amassing a ton of feedback.
 Based on this feedback, the design team continues to iterate towards a well-thought-out MVP feature set that can be adopted right off the bat by CFOs and their teams.